 An order for installation of an ignition interlock device has become a mandatory penalty, in many circumstances, for DWI and Refusal charges in New Jersey.
-However, the law does allow a judge the discretion to not impose an interlock device if it is a defendant’s first offense for DWI and the breath reading is 0.14% or below.
-But if the BAC reading is 0.15% or higher then the interlock becomes a mandatory penalty even for a first offense.
+For instance, the court will impose an interlock device for a period of 3 months if it is a defendant’s first offense for DWI and the breath reading is .08% – .99%.
+In addition, a first offense DWI with a breath reading of 0.10% to 0.14% carries a mandatory interlock device for between 7 months and 1 year.
+Moreover, if the BAC reading is 0.15% or higher, then the interlock becomes a mandatory penalty for a period ranging from 9 months to 15 months, even for a first offense.
 It is important to note that a conviction for Refusal to submit to a breath test (even a first offense) requires a mandatory interlock device be installed in your vehicle even though there is no reading.
-For first time offenders, the judge may use his or her discretion when determining the length of time you will be required to have the interlock device in your car following the suspension.
-This period can range from between 6 – 12 months for a first time offender.
-Subsequent DWI offenders are not so lucky because the ignition interlock device becomes a mandatory penalty that must be imposed at sentencing.
-Moreover, the required period of installation increases to 1 – 3 years following your suspension.
+For some DWI offenders, the judge may use his or her discretion when determining the length of time you will be required to have the interlock device in your car following a suspension.
+On the other hand, for subsequent DWI offenders, ignition interlock device becomes a mandatory penalty that must be imposed at sentencing.
+Moreover, the required period of installation increases to 2 – 4 years following your suspension.
 The most common complaints from ignition interlock devices are that they are burdensome, expensive and just down right embarrassing.
 If you have been charged with a DUI in New Jersey it is important that you consult with an experienced attorney who can answer your questions regarding various penalties including the ignition interlock device.

 NJ DWI Ignition Interlock Device Law